NickFasulo/flippy-matchy-game/README.md

 There is also a "Tries" counter that keeps track of the amount of failed attempts at matching two cards - try to keep this number as low as possible!

+Finally, there is the option to view your high scores (lowest number of tries) for each level in the start screen menu.

 _Mobile friendly_

 ## Screenshots